Will My Vacation Be Ruined If My iPhone Gets Wet?

 On our last trip to Grand Cayman for scuba diving, we wanted to add a second underwater camera.
 David gets great shots.
 But I often have a different view than he does.

 We spent some time considering a GoPro.
+We learned a lot of good things about the camera, such as it has an external mic for your gopro camera.
 But we really have not got into video yet.
 So I really wanted the GoPro mostly for still photos underwater.
 We were not sure if that justified buying a dedicated action camera.
 So we tested the theory with a ‘cheap’ knockoff GoPro like camera.